 - Other duties as assigned

-This position will be supervised by the Co-Director of Policy and Government Relations.
+This position will report to a Senior Director of Policy and Government Relations.

 - Strong oral and written communication skills

-- Ability to work independently and as part of a team, as well as be self-motivated
+- Ability to work independently and be self-motivated, as well as work well as part of a team

 - Proficiency in Microsoft Office Suite required (Excel, Word, Outlook and PowerPoint)